hydra3333/Pi4NAS64/README.md

 2. Install and configure our Raspberry Pi4 4Gb or 8Gb
    - Install 64-bit Raspberry Pi O/S and configure it to how we like it
    - Check/configure the software library options and ensure latest OS updates are applied
-      - start a Terminal, then
+      - start a Terminal, then do this (perhaps a reboot will be needed afterward, if so do that too)
          ```
          sudo sed -i.bak "s/#deb/deb/g" "/etc/apt/sources.list"
          sudo apt -y update
          sudo apt -y full-upgrade
+		 #sudo reboot now
          ```

    - AFTER BOOTING 64-bit Raspberry Pi O/S FOR THE FIRST TIME, and it having auto-re-sized the disk etc: